Mike De Decker: 2020–2023: Back on the Pro Tour and settling into the top 64

-2024: Breakthrough in his career
+2024: World Grand Prix champion

 De Decker qualified for the 2024 PDC World Darts Championship, winning 3–1 against Dragutin Horvat in the first round, but again lost in the second round, 3–1 to Madars Razma.

 De Decker won his maiden PDC senior title by defeating Ricky Evans in the final at Players Championship 16.
 This win helped him qualify for the World Grand Prix through the ProTour Order of Merit.

 In October 2024, De Decker won his first ever PDC major title, defeating Luke Humphries 6–4 to win the 2024 World Grand Prix in only his second appearance in the tournament.
 De Decker became only the second Belgian to win a major title after Dimitri Van den Bergh.

 Throughout the season, De Decker managed to qualify for 11 out of 13 European tours, which qualified him for the 2024 European Championship, where he reached the second round on debut, defeating Josh Rock 6–1 before losing to Danny Noppert 10–6.

 By winning the Grand Prix, De Decker qualified for the 2024 Grand Slam of Darts, being drawn in Group E with Michael Smith, Jermaine Wattimena and Mensur Suljovic.
 De Decker lost his first group match to Wattimena, but defeated Suljović and Smith to finish second in his group.

 De Decker lost 10–9 to Luke Littler in the second round.